Understanding Dry Mouth

 - Dry or sore throat (hoarseness)

 Sometimes symptoms can resolve themselves on their own through advised medication adjustments, increased hydration, or abstinence from tobacco or alcohol.
 Making teeth brushing a priority at least twice a day with a fluoride toothpaste can also help alleviate dry mouth.

 Available Solutions and Treatments for Dry Mouth

-No matter, relief is just an appointment away.
+No matter what caused the onset of your dry mouth, relief is just an appointment away.
 You do not have to figure out the reason behind your condition on your own.
 After all, the culprit could be any number of things.
-Prevent further oral complications by seeing our dentist as soon as you’re able.
+Prevent further oral complications by seeing Dr. Paul as soon as you’re able.

 Depending on your medical history, recommended treatment options can include prescription or over-the-counter mouth rinses, artificial saliva or moisturizers, and fluoride trays.
 Chewing sugar-free gum on your own can also help stimulate natural saliva production.

-Be sure to let our dentist know if a certain treatment is not working.
+Be sure to let Dr. Paul know if a certain treatment is not working.
 We will do our best to review your condition further and suggest alternative options.
-If a medication you’re taking is causing your dry mouth, please discuss this side effect with your doctor.
+If a medication you’re taking is causing your dry mouth, please discuss this side effect with your primary care doctor.

 Find Relief From Your Condition

 This blog post has been updated.